easolhq/easolhq.github.io/docs/reference/objects/product/extra.md

 {: .label .fs-1 }

 The initial stock for the extra, if the extra has unlimited inventory this will return `nil`.
+If this extra is accessed through an [experience date]({% link docs/reference/objects/product/experience_date.md %}), it will return the initial stock for the extra on the given date.
+If this extra is accessed independently or through a product, then it will return the initial stock for the default extra, managed in **Experience > Extras**.

 ## `extra.modifier_groups`
 {: .d-inline-block }